shikha1108/notes/technicalTerms.md

 * It is not easy to understand.
 When new joiner join company.

 ### Repository
-basically we create repo to store the data.
+Basically we create repo to store the data.
 And
 We create git repo for code review and we also used spring repo .

 ### Framework